DLzer/ripchat/README.md

 RIPCHAT
 ==========

 RIPCHAT is meant to be a safe and temporary message solution.
-Channels are create quickly with a unique identifier that can be shared between parties.
+Channels are created instantly with a unique identifier that can be shared between parties.
 The liftime of a channel is 60 seconds.
-However, for every message sent the life-span is extended another 60 seconds.
-If a user wished, they can delete a channel; destroying it immediately.
+However, for every message sent the life-span of the channel is extended another 60 seconds.
+If a user wishes they can delete the channel on demand, destroying it instantly and permanently.

 Configuration